-Supporting Questions SEA Objective Protect, enhance and Will the option/proposal help to: manage the distinctive Conserve, better reveal the significance and enhance character and appearance landscape assets? of landscapes.
+SEA Objective Supporting Questions Protect, enhance and manage the distinctive character and appearance of landscapes.
+Will the option/proposal help to: Conserve, better reveal the significance and enhance landscape assets?
 Contribute to better management of landscape assets?
-Identify and protect/enhance features importance?
+Identify and protect/enhance features of local importance?
 Support access to, interpretation and understanding of the surrounding landscape?
 Improve linkages to open space and the countryside?